aruba/aruba-central-ansible-role/README.md

 |   +-- central_inventory.py
 ```
 - Where `**inv_src.yml**` or any other `**.yml**` file with a different name can act as the Inventory Plugin Config file.
 [Sample Inventory Plugin Config File](https://github.com/aruba/aruba-central-ansible-role#inventory-plugin-config-variables) and the variables it uses are given below.
-- Inventory Plugin Config File should not be used with Ansible Vault since the inventory plugin needs to write the renewed tokens back to the plugin config file.
+- Inventory Plugin Config File should not be used with Ansible Vault since the inventory plugin needs to write the renewed refresh and access tokens back to the plugin config file.
-- User has to ensure that a valid Access and Refresh Token has been entered in the Inventory Plugin Config file for the first time.
-If both tokens are invalid, the inventory plugin will modify the file with **<Enter a Valid Access/Refresh Token>** message in the Inventory Plugin Config file.
+- Initially the user has to ensure that a valid Access and Refresh Token has been entered in the Inventory Plugin Config file for the first time.
+If both tokens are invalid, the inventory plugin will modify the file with **<Enter a Valid Access/Refresh Token>** message in the Inventory Plugin Config file and the execution will fail with "Unauthorized" failure.
 - Central's **`refresh_token`** is valid for a period of **14 days**.
 If not used until 14 days, the token will be revoked and a new token has to be created.
 Refresh token validity is non-configurable at the moment.

 **Method 2:**
 - Once the role is installed, go to the roles directory.
+Use the following commands to get the path where role is installed and move inventory_plugins directory with the plugin file.
  ```
 $ ansible-galaxy role list